 Costs and Commissioning

-Prices range from £500 for a simple Face of Christ, to several thousands of pounds for complex and large works.
+Prices range from $500 for a simple Icon, to several thousands of pounds for complex and large works.
 For the budget conscious we can adjust a design to be more simple to cut down costs, while for those wishing for work of the highest excellence we can provide detailed and complex works using precious materials and complex processes.

 20% of the price goes to the Icon Centre, and 80% to the iconographers, who also have to pay for the materials used as well as supply their time and talents.
 (Packing and delivery, where necessary, are additional).